cloud-native-toolkit/software-everywhere/README.md

 ## Generating automation from a Bill of Materials

 The [iascable](https://github.com/cloud-native-toolkit/iascable) cli is used to generate an automation bundle from a Bill of Materials.
-The Bill of Materials is a yaml file that defines the modules that should go into an automation template.
+The Bill of Materials is a YAML file that defines the modules that should go into an automation template.

 For example, the following will generate automation to provision Maximo Application Suite Core on an existing cluster: